 Language exchange is an important element of your language learning experience, and apps just make the whole process more convenient.
 There’s nothing like talking to a native speaker right on your phone and taking notes from someone who’s a linguistic insider.
 Yes, using music, games and videos can have pretty profound effects on your learning curve, too, but don’t you dare miss out on the awesome benefits of language exchange apps.

 They have advantages that other learning resources simply don’t have.
 For example, you can get instant feedback.
 Your partner can listen and check if you’re pronouncing words right.
 If you have questions on the nuances of the language, you can simply ask the person on the other end of the video chat and get an immediate answer, as opposed to waiting for somebody to type in an answer to your query on a language forum.

-That said, let’s now look at some of the best language exchange apps that you can add to your learning arsenal.
-They’re all free and available for both Android and iOS.
+That said, let’s now look at some of the best language exchange apps that you can add to your learning arsenal!

 With Tandem, you can text, talk or video chat with someone on the other side of the world.

 You’re not limited to just one picture but can upload as many as six.
-Punch up your profile and encourage interaction by writing about the topics you want to hear others talk about.
-For example, you might say, “I think hot dogs are God’s gift to humanity.
-What do you think?”
+Punch up your profile and encourage interaction by writing about the topics you want to hear others talk about, or a silly conversation starter.
+For example: “Hot dogs are a sandwich.
+Prove me wrong!”